Non-linear Eulerian Hydrodynamics of Dark Energy: Riemann problem and Finite Volume Schemes: The Riemann Problem

 where $u_1=\Pi$ and $u_2=\Pi v$ are the conservative state variables.
 Since this is a $2\times 2$ system of equations the solution consists of 3 states separated by 2 waves.
 The Jacobian matrix reads:

 and its eigenvalues are given by

-These are real and distinct if and only if $c_s\ne 0$.
+These are real and distinct if and only if $c_s> 0$.
 In such a case we have $\lambda_-(v)<\lambda_+(v)$ and the system is \textit{strictly hyperbolic}.
-Notice that since we are considering Dark Energy models for which peculiar velocities are non-relativistic ($v\ll c$) the wave structure of the system approximately reproduce that of an isothermal fluid with constant sound speed, for which $\lambda_{\pm}=v\pm c_s$.
+Moreover, since we are considering Dark Energy models for which peculiar velocities are non-relativistic ($v\ll c$) the wave structure of the system approximately reproduces that of an isothermal fluid with constant sound speed, for which $\lambda_{\pm}=v\pm c_s$.
+It is also worth noticing that the condition of hyperbolicity requires a limiting speed for the dark fluid velocity $v\le c$, which is direct consequence of including terms $p/c^2$ in Eq.~(\ref{cont1}) and (\ref{eul1}).
+The reader may wonder whether in the presence of gravitational interactions the speed of dark energy fluctuations may numerically become ultra-relativistic, thus leading to loss of hyperbolicity of the system.
+We believe this not to be the case, since these dark fluids are cold, with negligibly small velocities, and cosmological simulations generally have gravitational potentials $\Phi \ll 1$.